-- Fixed compensation consisting of base salary and, for certain employees, a Role Based Allowance ("RBA"); and - Discretionary variable annual incentive compensation that is based on a number of factors, including Company, Business Unit, and individual performance.
+- Fixed compensation consisting of base salary and, for certain employees, a Role Based Allowance ("RBA"); and - Discretionary variable annual incentive compensation that is based on a number of factors, including Company, business unit, and individual performance.

-RBAs are considered to be fixed compensation because they meet the requirements of the relevant compensation rules, are paid monthly in cash via payroll and are based on an individual's roles and responsibilities.
+RBAs are considered to be fixed compensation because they meet the requirements of the relevant compensation rules, are paid monthly in cash via payroll and are based on an individual's role and responsibilities.

-The variable annual incentive compensation for Code Staff may be payable in upfront cash bonus, stock bonus awards and a mix of deferred cash-based and equity awards and, at a minimum, is structured to satisfy the following requirements of the FCA's Dual-Regulated Company's Compensation Code, Principle 12 ('Remuneration Structures'), and Rule 15 of the PRA Rulebook (Remuneration Part) ('Remuneration Structures'):
+The variable annual incentive compensation for Code Staff may be payable in upfront cash bonus, stock bonus award and a mix of deferred cash-based and equity awards and, at a minimum, is structured to satisfy the following requirements of the FCA Remuneration Code for dual-regulated firms (SYSC 19D), Principle 12 ('FCA Remuneration Structures'), and Rule 15 of the PRA Rulebook (Remuneration Part):

-- Ratio between the fixed and the variable components of total compensation does not exceed 1:2 (see section 6) - 40% or 60% of variable annual incentive compensation is deferred as follows: - As defined under the UK Senior Managers Regime: - PRA Senior Managers have a minimum of a 7-year deferral, with vesting starting in year 3 on a pro rata basis between years 3 and 7. - FCA Senior Managers have a minimum of a 5-year deferral, with vesting starting in year 1 on a pro rata basis. - Risk Managers (as defined in the PRA Policy Statement PRA PS12/15) have a minimum of a 5 year deferral, with vesting starting from year 1 on a pro rata basis. - All other Code Staff employees have a minimum of a 3-year deferral, with vesting starting from year 1 on a pro-rata basis. - 50% of deferred variable annual incentive compensation is awarded in equity, which may increase for MSI Group Code Staff who are also members of the Company's global senior management.
-The remainder of deferred variable annual incentive compensation is awarded in the form of deferred cash;
+- Ratio between the fixed and the variable components of total compensation does not exceed 1:2 (see section 6) - A minimum of 40% to 60% of variable annual incentive compensation is deferred as follows: - As defined under the UK Senior Managers Regime: - PRA Senior Managers have a minimum of a 7-year deferral, with vesting starting in year 3 on a pro rata basis between years 3 and 7. - FCA Senior Managers have a minimum of a 5-year deferral, with vesting starting in year 1 on a pro rata basis. - Risk Managers (as defined in the PRA Policy Statement PRA PS12/15) have a minimum of a 5 year deferral, with vesting starting from year 1 on a pro rata basis. - All other Code Staff employees have a minimum of a 3-year deferral, with vesting starting from year 1 on a pro-rata basis. - 50% of deferred variable annual incentive compensation is awarded in equity, which may increase for MSI Group Code Staff who are also members of the Company's global senior management.
+The remainder of deferred variable annual incentive compensation is awarded in the form of deferred cash; - The remaining non-deferred variable annual incentive compensation is awarded 50% as a stock bonus award, with the remaining 50% as upfront cash bonus;

-- The remaining non-deferred variable annual incentive compensation is awarded 50% as stock bonus awards, with the remaining 50% as upfront cash bonus; - Deferred equity awards are subject to a 12 month (6 months for Risk Managers who are not considered members of senior management, or who are not Senior Managers) post-vest sales restriction, and stock bonus awards for all Code Staff deliver after 12 months; and - Subject to local law, variable annual incentive compensation is subject to clawback for a period of up to 7 years from the date on which it is awarded, or in the case of Senior Managers who are the subject of an ongoing investigation, clawback can be extended to a period of 10 years.
+- Deferred equity awards are subject to a 12 month (6 months for Risk Managers who are not considered members of senior management, or who are not Senior Managers) post-vest sales restriction period, and stock bonus awards for all Code Staff deliver after 12 months; and - Subject to local law, variable annual incentive compensation is subject to clawback for a period of up to 7 years from the date on which it is awarded, or in the case of Senior Managers who are the subject of an ongoing investigation, clawback can be extended to a period of up to 10 years.

-Per the FCA's Dual-Regulated Company's Remuneration Code (SYSC 19D) and the PRA Rulebook (Remuneration Part), Code Staff whose (i) variable annual incentive compensation is no more than 33% of their total compensation, and (ii) total compensation is no more than £500,000 (or the local currency equivalent) are not subject to the full scope of UK Compensation Rules.
+Per the FCA Remuneration Structures and the PRA Rulebook (Remuneration Part), Code Staff whose (i) variable annual incentive compensation is no more than 33% of their total compensation, and (ii) total compensation is no more than £500,000 (or the local currency equivalent) are not subject to the full scope of UK Compensation Rules.
 However, such Code Staff continue to be subject to the Company's deferral practices for the general employee population.